• Skip to primary navigation

 • Celery: Chicken Salad Pita, No-Egg Potato Salad

-Did you make this chicken and mushroom soup with wild rice?
+Did you make this chicken and mushroom soup?
 Leave me a comment & rating to share how it turned out!

 close up of mushroom and wild rice soup in a bowl